Tashukwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cut -d: -f1,6 /etc/passwd | sort -- displays all users and their home directories, sorted by users.

-find -empty | cut -d: -f1 -- finds all empty files and directories in the current directory and all sub-directories.
+find . -empty -printf '%f\n' -- finds all empty files and directories in the current directory and all sub-directories.

 ind -type f -name *.gif -printf %fn | rev | cut -d'.' -f 2- | rev | LC_ALL=C sort -f -- lists all the files with a .gif extension in the current directory and all its sub-directories.